How We Collect and Look After Your Data

 • Your request must be made in writing – for information from the hospital you should write direct to them

-• There may be a charge to have a printed copy of the information held about you
+• There isn't usually a charge to have a printed copy of the information held about you, but if these records are excessive or multiple requests are made then there may be a small charge

-• We are required to respond to you within 40 days changing to 30 days from 25.5.18
+• We are required to respond to you within 30 days

 When is my information shared?